Polly Scattergood

 Polly Scattergood (born 18 October 1986) is an English singer and songwriter.
 She has been described as ethereal, dark, intense and quirky, while her musical style has been described as "early 21st century electro-dance-pop of London proper".
-Scattergood's debut album, self-titled, was released in spring 2009 in the United Kingdom and United States.
-It received mixed but generally positive reviews.
-Arrows was Scattergood's second studio album, it was produced by Ken Thomas and Jolyon Thomas and released in Autumn 2013.
-Arrows received positive reviews in the media with The Independent, Rolling Stone and Mojo each awarding it four stars.

 Early life

-Polly Scattergood was born on 18 October 1986 in Wivenhoe, Essex.
-She grew up near Colchester, the eldest of three siblings with two younger brothers.
-Despite misunderstanding in the press, her name Scattergood is her family name.
-It means "here today, gone tomorrow".
+Scattergood was born in Wivenhoe, Essex and grew up near Colchester, the eldest of three siblings with two younger brothers.

 Her mother was an artist and her father an actor.
 Scattergood's first memory of making music was playing a toy piano when she was aged four.
-At the age of 12, having listened to Suzanne Vega's song "Luka", Scattergood concluded, "Music doesn't have to be strident to carry a strong message" and "That you don't have to shout.
-You can say things and people will listen if they want to."
-She has stated she would often listen to Leonard Cohen as a teenager.

 At the age of 16, she moved to London to attend the BRIT School, a performing arts academy.